 Cost per trip per person: Taking a sort of median number and assuming you need one of these every fourth trip, we'll call this $25.

-How to beat these fees: Use the airline's Web site exclusively and avoid calling the airline for anything, ever.
+How to beat these fees: Purchase trip insurance that will cover you in case your plans change, or wait to book until you're certain of your plans.
+Use the airline's website exclusively and avoid calling the airline for anything, ever.

 Indirect TSA Traveler Privation Fee